Meenachil River

 The Meenachil River or Meenachilaar (Malayalam: മീനച്ചിലാർ), also known as Kavanar, Valanjar, is a river in Kerala.
 It is one of the most treacherous rivers in Kerala due to its flash floods, heavy undercurrents and woods and debris it carries from the mountains.
 It flows through the heart of Kottayam district, Kerala state in southern India.
-78km long, originates in the Western Ghats main tributaries are Theekoy aaru from Vagamon hills, Poonjar Aaru and Chittar, flowing westward through the city of Kottayam and other towns like Poonjar, Teekoy, Aruvithura, Bharananganam, Pala, Mutholy, Cherpunkal, Kidangoor and Kumarakom before emptying into the Vembanad Lake on the shore of the Indian Ocean.
+78 km long, originates in the Western Ghats main tributaries are Theekoy aaru from Vagamon hills, Poonjar Aaru and Chittar, flowing westward through the city of Kottayam and other towns like Poonjar, Teekoy, Erattupetta, Bharananganam, Pala, Mutholy, Cherpunkal, Kidangoor and Kumarakom before emptying into the Vembanad Lake on the shore of the Indian Ocean.

 General elevation ranges from 77 m to 1156 m in the highlands and less than 2 m in the lowlands and 8 to 68 m in the midlands.
-The Meenachil has a watershed area of 1208.11 km².
+The Meenachil has a watershed area of 1208.11 km2.
 The river has a total annual yield of 2,349 million cubic metre and an annual utilizable yield of 1110 million cubic metre.
 The river has 38 tributaries including major and minor ones.

 The name Meenachil is derived from the name of Goddess Meenakshi of Madurai.
 The river finds mention in Arundhati Roy's Booker Prize-winning novel, The God of Small Things.